2010 Pacific typhoon season: Tropical Depression 14W

 On October 5, the JTWC reported that a tropical depression had formed from a low pressure in the South China Sea.
 The depression made landfall without any warnings, no damage or deaths have been reported in that day.
 The depression maintained full strength and didn't weaken as it moved farther inland.
 However, as it approached South China on October 6, the depression began weakening and the final warning was issued for the system.
 The system continued to weaken as it made landfall on South China on October 7, and moved back over the South China Sea.
 Later on the same day, the depression degenerated to the remnant low.
 The system continued to drift in the South China Sea for the 4 days.
 During this time, the remnant low regenerated slightly, but didn't restrengthen into a tropical depression, and the system dissipated on October 11 near Hong Kong.

-Tropical Depression

-The JMA had briefly monitored a weak tropical depression several miles to the east of Japan on October 7.
-The system dissipated the next day as it was absorbed by a stationary front.